hujingreal/HESH/README.md

 See `autorun.sh`

 ## Note
-You are required to modify the path of the PM, identified as ‘index_pool_name’, in the ‘hash_api.h’ file to align with the path in your environment.
-For SOFT, you still need to set the path named ‘PMEM_LOC1’ in the ‘ssmem.cpp’ file.
-Additionally, due to hardware constraints, our experimental setup utilizes only four Optane DIMMs.
-If your system includes six Optane DIMMs, it is necessary to adjust the value of ‘kDimmNum’ in the ‘hesh_pm_allocator.h’ file to six.
-This modification ensures that the number of Optane DIMMs in your environment is accurately reflected.
+1. You are required to modify the path of the PM, identified as ‘index_pool_name’, in the ‘hash_api.h’ file to match the path in your specific environment.
+For SOFT, you also need to set the path named ‘PMEM_LOC1’ in the ‘ssmem.cpp’ file.
+Additionally, for the 'autorun.sh' script, you must configure the path for the 'pm' variable.
+2. Due to hardware constraints, our experimental setup only uses four Optane DIMMs.
+If your system is equipped with six Optane DIMMs, you must adjust the value of ‘kDimmNum’ in the ‘hesh_pm_allocator.h’ file to six.
+This adjustment ensures that the number of Optane DIMMs in your environment is accurately reflected.